-Examples of faculty research on food:
+Examples of faculty research on food and health:

 Dr. Juan Leon works in Mexico to understand routes of microbial contamination of fresh vegetables and fruits to prevent produce outbreaks.
 In Bolivia, Dr. Leon is researching if malnutrition worsens the effect of the rotavirus vaccine.
 In the U.S., Dr. Leon's domestic research includes understanding the prevalence of parasitic diseases among immigrant Latin Americans, such as especially Chagas.
 Dr. Leon is also working with the Centers for Disease Control and Prevention to understand how Latin Americans in the U.S. access care through the American health system, especially when they are at risk for parasitic diseases.